If you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 What You’ll Need

-6. Dry: Air dry the mouth guard.
+6. Dry: Air dry completely.

 With Baking Soda and Vinegar